|

 Advanced Training:

-SiPLAB is willing to host PhD or postdoc candidates as well as scientists wishing to pursue their training or their research in SiPLAB's field of interest (see below) or other connecting areas.
+SiPLAB is willing to host PhD or postdoc candidates to pursue their training as well as scientists wishing to do their research in SiPLAB's field of interest (see below) or other connecting areas.

-Prospective candidates must have a sound background in
+Prospective candidates/scientists must have a sound background in

 - Physics